solita/solita.github.com/_posts/2023-05-xx-definite-clause-grammars.md

 ## A toy Logo language

-Logo is an educational programming language which many people will remember from turtle graphics.
+Logo is an educational programming language that many people will remember from turtle graphics.
-We define a toy Logo like language that can be used to create graphics programmatically.
+We define a toy Logo-like language that can be used to create graphics programmatically.

 Turtle graphics are usually defined by having an implicit current position and direction and issuing commands that move from the current position.